-Whether you are looking for a heavy rotary tool for fast rough work, a micromotor tool for finer work or an ultrahigh speed turbine for extremely delicate work, we can meet your needs.
-We also have a great selection of burs of all types.
-Not only do we sell a great selection of tools and burs, but we service most of them right here in our shop, for fast turn-around and unmatched convenience.
+Whether you are looking for a heavy duty rotary tool for fast rough work, a micromotor tool for finer work or an ultra high speed turbine for extremely delicate work, we can meet your needs.
+We also have a large selection of power carving abrasives and stones including wheels and cutters by Saburrtooth, Typhoon and Dura-grit.
+Not only do we sell a great selection of tools and burs, but we service most of them right here in our shop, for fast turnaround and unmatched convenience.
 Not sure what tool is best for you?
-Contact us - our expert advice is always free!
+Contact us.
+Our expert advice is always free!

 Abrasive cutters remove material by grinding it off in small particles.
 They are generally easy to control, and they cut equally well in forward or reverse.
 Coarser abrasive cutters can remove wood very quickly.
-Very fine abrasives include stones as well as sanders and they cut slower but leave a smooth finish.
+Very fine abrasives include stones and sanders and they cut slower but leave a smooth finish.

 Sharp Cutters generally give a faster cut with a smoother finish than abrasives.
-However, sharp cutters generally don't cut in reverse, making them awkward when it's necessary to carve against the grain.
+However, sharp cutters generally do not cut in reverse, making them awkward when it is necessary to carve against the grain.
 They are often harder to control and may have a tendency to grab into, and run along the work being carved.